Saltar al contenido principal

 What is an Atlas AI agent?

-Atlas AI agents use generative AI (genAI) language models to solve specific industrial business problems, like providing insights into historical and planned maintenance and analysis of time series data for root cause analysis.
+Atlas AI agents use generative AI (GenAI) language models to solve specific industrial business problems, like providing insights into historical and planned maintenance and analysis of time series data for root cause analysis.

 Atlas AI agent